This post was most recently updated on May 14th, 2019.Reading Time: 5 minutes.

 Next, fire up your SharePoint Online Management Shell, and run these commandlets (if you want to be careful, first run Get-SPOTenant with switches to see the values before the changes – and check with the environment’s IT and/or security team if they are other than defaults):

 It’s a bit weird, but seems to do the trick!
 It might take a moment for the changes to be propagated to all systems – or, like I suspect, the background job that gets started by “updating” these values (even if you just save them with their default values) to do whatever it does.

-The following offers possible explanations why these switches might help:
+The following list offers possible explanations why these switches might help:

 - LegacyAuthProtocolsEnabled $True

-- This should be $True by default, otherwise a lot of apps (probably all but those using Modern authentication flow) will fail in authentication.
-From Figure 1, you can find Microsoft’s description of this switch…
+- This is $True by default, (see “more info” for links to Microsoft’s documentation) since otherwise a lot of apps (probably all but those using Modern authentication flow) will fail in authentication.

 - RequireAcceptingAccountMatchInvitedAccount $False